trzesniowskiszymon/TODO-s-WebApp/README.md

 # TODO's WebApp
-Easy webapp using Spring Boot which help you with your daily TODO's.
+Easy webapp using Spring Boot which helps you with your daily TODO's.

 ## Table of contents
 * [Introduction](#intro)